 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7200.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-7200.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7200 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7200 is around: